Student Awards and Fellowships

 In the spirit of the University of Redlands' liberal arts mission, the Banta Center for Business, Ethics and Society has established the annual Banta Community Service Award in order to promote and recognize the values of citizenship, care and individual responsibility.

 Recipients of the award will have demonstrated a commitment to their communities through volunteer, community service and/or philanthropic activities outside of the classroom.
-Any School of Business student in good academic standing is eligible to be nominated by faculty, staff, administration or their peers for this award.
+Any University of Redlands student in good academic standing is eligible to be nominated by faculty, staff, administration or their peers for this award.
 Nominations, including self-nominations are due Feb.
 6, 2015.

 For more information, please consult the Banta Community Service Award Guidelines and Nomination Form (MS Word)